 About this coffee

 Our Mexico San Cristóbal de las Casas & Yajalón Single Origin Decaf is an exceptional fully washed coffee.
 This region is known for producing large beans that create a balanced cup with a smooth body and ideal medium sweet acidity.
 We roasted it as a Medium Roast to express its unique flavors of lavender, waffle cone, and creamy pecans.
 This coffee comes from the Chiapas region of Mexico, N16 degrees, 30’ 0’W92 degrees, 30’ 0’ between 900-100m elevation.
 These Bourbon, Caturra, Typica, and Catuai varietals grow in a volcanic, loamy soil.
+You can verify this coffee here.

 What is the Mountain Water Decaf process?